Keeping batteries out of landfill

 Marine flares

-- From 1 November 2021, flares past their use-by date can be dropped off free of charge at the Nelson Marina office (8am/6pm) for safe disposal nelson.govt.nz/nelson-marina
+- Flares past their use-by date can be dropped off free of charge at the Nelson Marina office (8am/6pm) for safe disposal nelson.govt.nz/nelson-marina

 - Marine suppliers may also have flare drop-off options